-Activate Collective Releases New Reproductive Health Resources
+Activate Produces Reproductive Health Resources for Health Care Providers

-Supporting youth-serving professionals with evidence-based tools
+Supporting youth-serving professionals with research-based tools

-Chapin Hall, in partnership with Child Trends, is developing research-informed sexual and reproductive health resources for professionals who work with or on behalf of Activate’s focal youth populations:
+Chapin Hall, in partnership with Child Trends, is developing research-informed sexual and reproductive health resources for professionals who work with or on behalf of Activate’s youth populations:Â

 - Youth involved in the child welfare or justice system

-- Youth experiencing homelessness
+- Youth experiencing homelessnessÂ

 - Opportunity youth (youth who are neither working nor in school)

-Activate conducted a needs assessment to identify gaps in the availability of sexual and reproductive health resources for professionals who work with or on behalf of Activate’s focal youth population.
-Based on the results of that needs assessment, as well as reviews of existing resources, Activate has developed and disseminated resources that translate research into practice.
+Activate conducts needs assessments to identify gaps in the availability of sexual and reproductive health resources for professionals who work with or on behalf of Activate’s youth population.
+Based on the results of those needs assessments, as well as reviews of existing resources, Activate develops and disseminates resources that translate research into practice. Â

-The project is funded through a grant to Child Trends from the Office of Population Affairs (OPA) in the U.S. Department of Health and Human Services.
+The project is funded through a grant to Child Trends from the Office of Population Affairs (OPA) in the U.S. Department of Health and Human Services.Â